GasStationTV/gstv-invenco-integration/updates/playlist/playlist.md

         - **filename** - Filename of the video to be played.
         - **type** - The type of video.
 	      	- Values
-						- Advertising
+						- advertising
-						- Programming
+						- programming
-						- BrandedMessaging
+						- brandedMessaging
-						- RPA
+						- rpa
         - **start** - Date in which the video should begin displaying.
         - **end** - Date in which the video should end displaying.
         - **tiNumber** - The insertion order number that the asset was purchased as part of.
 This value needs to be passed back to GSTV on the ProofofPlayPacket.